Blueberryfi/blueberry-core/README.md

 ### Component Interaction Flow

 1. User -> BlueberryBank.
-   User calls `execute` to BlueberryBank, specifying which spell and function to use, e.g. `depositInternal` using IchiVaultSpell.
+   User calls `execute` to BlueberryBank, specifying which spell and function to use, e.g. `depositInternal` using IchiSpell.
 2. BlueberryBank -> Spell
 3. Spell may call BlueberryBank to e.g. `doBorrow` funds and `doRepay` debt.
 Funders are then sent to Spell. to execute pool interaction.
 4. Spells -> Pools